LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Implementation Details Explanation

-As shown in Table.~\ref{tab:benchmark complexity comparison} we provide a complexity score composed of three dimensions.
-The complexity score of each prompt is directly obtained by DeepSeek-V3.1\citep{deepseek-v3} with the following definitions for three dimensions.
-The prompt we used for scoring is provided in Appendix~\ref{appendix:complexity scoring prompt}. \begin{itemize} \item \textbf{Semantic Complexity} pertains to the semantic elements within a prompt, including entities and the relationships among them.
-This dimension necessitates that models accurately interpret the events and interactions specified in the prompt. \item \textbf{Structural Complexity} mainly focuses on the manner where prompts convey their content, facilitating diverse textual expressions and structured organization.
-Such complexity challenges models’ capacity to process and adapt to flexible inputs. \item \textbf{Control Complexity} concentrates on constraints imposed on the outputs of generative models.
+The definitions of the three predefined complexity dimensions are summarized as follows: \begin{itemize}[leftmargin=1.2em, topsep=2pt, itemsep=1pt] \item \textbf{Semantic Complexity} pertains to the semantic elements within a prompt, including entities and the relationships among them.
+This dimension necessitates that models accurately interpret the events and interactions in the prompt. \item \textbf{Structural Complexity} mainly focuses on the manner in which prompts convey their content, facilitating diverse textual expressions and structured organization.
+Such complexity challenges models’ capacity to process flexible inputs. \item \textbf{Control Complexity} concentrates on constraints imposed on the outputs of generative models.
 Users may, for instance, specify requirements regarding visual style, camera motion, or the presence of specific objects.
 As such, this dimension is intended to capture these elements in prompts and assess whether models are able to fulfill these requirements. \end{itemize}